stormpath/stormpath.github.io/source/nodejs/quickstart/index.markdown

         console.log("User successfully authenticated!");
     });

-That will output the authenticated account.
-From here, you can update account fields, get the groups or roles associated with the account, or even trigger a password reset workflow.
+If the authentication request is successful, an `Account` resource will be returned.

 ***
 ##Help Us Spread the Word

-Please help us.
-If you found this tutorial helpful and think our product is cool, please help spread the word with a quick tweet.
+Like Stormpath?
+If you enjoyed playing around with our new Python library, please help spread the word with a quick tweet!

-Look!
-We even make it easy for you with nice buttons. :)

 <!-- AddThis Button BEGIN -->
 <div class="addthis_toolbox addthis_default_style addthis_32x32_style"